Advice > Consulting

 Tip #10: Read up on business events

-Demonstrating interest and an ability to discuss business topics can also help answer fit or PEI questions, which we'll cover below.
+Demonstrating interest and an ability to discuss business topics can also help answer fit or PEI questions.

 Tip #11: Do targeted drills as well as mocks